 Judaica is one of the newest areas of collecting at the MFA.
 This interest was greatly encouraged by the generous gift made in 2013 by the Charles and Lynn Schusterman Collection of more than one hundred objects.
 Prior to this donation, the MFA owned only a small number of items, such as a shofar, a Torah binder, and a magnificent German Hanukkah lamp.
 Since then, the MFA has embarked on an exciting program of acquisitions, with the goal of pursuing objects of the highest artistic quality while representing the richness and diversity of Jewish culture across time and place.

 Judaica objects are displayed in a number of MFA galleries to show the stylistic affinities with the surrounding culture: in the Angelica Lloyd Russell Gallery, 142, devoted to 18th-century European decorative arts, are Hanukkah lamps, spice towers, Sabbath candlesticks, and ceramics plates for the festivals of Passover and Shavuot.
 In the Musical Instruments Gallery, 103, is a Polish shofar, the ram’s horn trumpet used during the high holidays; in the Daphne and Peter Farago Gallery, 258, are original takes on Judaica by contemporary artists.
-The Art of the Americas Wing hosts Jewish ceremonial art, with striking modernist candlesticks shown in the 1940s and 1950s Gallery, 336.
+The Art of the Americas Wing hosts Jewish ceremonial art, with exceptionally rare colonial Torah finials by leading silversmith Myer Myers (1723–1795) shown in Gallery 127.
 Works are always being added in the galleries to ensure that the MFA’s history of world art features the best of Jewish art.